College of Liberal Arts and Sciences

 In any term, a student may be dismissed for one or more of the following reasons:

-1. First-term students will be dismissed after their first term of enrollment if they earn zero credit, a grade point average of less than 1.00/4.00, or obtain a deficit of -15 points or more.
+1. First-term students will be dismissed after their first term of enrollment if they earn zero credit, have a grade point average of less than 1.00/4.00, or have a deficit of -15 points or more.

 2. Continuing students will be dismissed at the end of any term in which their deficit points are -15 or more.